 ¼ cup olive oil

 Make cilantro and jalapeno sauce.

 Preheat oven to 400 degrees.
-In food processor, mix pumpkin seeds and ¾ cup rolled oats.
+In a food processor, mix pumpkin seeds and ¾ cup rolled oats.
 Blend 30 seconds.
-Add carrots, peppers, garlic and spices.
+Add carrots, peppers, garlic, and spices.
 Blend an additional 30 seconds.
 Add three-fourths of the black beans and blend 15 more seconds.
 Transfer mixture to medium-size bowl and stir in remaining beans.
 Check texture and add more oats as needed.
-Wait a few minutes after each addition for the oats to absorb liquid.
-Mixture should be the consistency of a loose meatloaf.
-The amount of oats you use will depend on how large your vegetables are and how much liquid they contain.
+Wait a few minutes after each addition for the oats to absorb the liquid.
+The mixture should be the consistency of a loose meatloaf.
+The number of oats you use will depend on how large your vegetables are and how much liquid they contain.
 Very lightly oil a large baking sheet.
 Wet hand and pat mixture into 6 to 8 patties.
-Mixture may not hold together in a patty but can be transferred by hand to baking sheet.
+The mixture may not hold together in a patty but can be transferred by hand to baking sheet.
 Bake in preheated oven 45 minutes or until crispy and browned on the outside.
 Remove from oven and let cool on baking sheet 1 to 2 minutes.
 While vegan burgers cook, prepare Portobello caps by lightly coating rounded side with the oil.
 Set cap, hollow side down, on a baking sheet.
-Set in oven during last 15 minutes burgers are cooking.
+Set it in the oven during last 15 minutes burgers are cooking.
 When finished, place Portobellos on serving plates with the rounded side down.
 Top with garden burgers, then some of the cilantro and jalapeno sauce.
 Garnish with slices of tomato and avocado.
 Serve with vegan coleslaw.